Random Facts

 SPARK PLUGS

 Using the recommended spark plugs is very important because of the working temperature or heat range they will produce.
-This heat range referred as to “hotter” or “cooler”, defines the ability of the plugs to dissipate heat from the center electrode (tip), produced by cylinder combustion.
-The less heat they dissipate, the more heat accumulated at the central electrode at a given time and the “hotter” the plug is said to be.
+This heat range referred to as “hotter” or “cooler”, defines the ability of the plugs to dissipate heat from the center electrode (tip), produced by cylinder combustion.
+The less heat they dissipate, the more heat accumulates at the central electrode at a given time and the “hotter” the plug is said to be.

 This temperature range can be “engineered” when the plug is being manufactured by primarily choosing the length of the ceramic insulation of the center electrode and selecting the metal type or alloy to be used, among other factors.
 So for “hotter” spark plugs, the longest the insulation, the less the exposure of the center electrode, the longer the heat will need to travel to be dissipated and the more the heat will accumulate.
 For “cooler” spark plugs it will be the opposite and the center electrode will be shorter with shorter insulation.